Wayne David: UK Parliament

 David briefly departed the front bench from January until April 2020, when he became Shadow Middle East and North Africa Minister.
-He stood down from the position in December 2021, and announced his intention retire at the next general election in February 2022.
-He chose to not to seek re-election due to his age.
+He stood down from the position in December 2021, and announced in February 2022 his intention to retire at the 2024 general election.
+He chose not to seek re-election due to his age.
+He returned to the position of Shadow Middle East and North Africa Minister in June 2023.